marioishikawa/sparkplug_connector/README.md

 1. Connect the AXC F controller to Internet-Provider
 2. Start the terminal on Linux OS or Shell capable software ([Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or [Moba](https://mobaxterm.mobatek.net/download.html)) and establish the SSH-Connection to PLC via command line "ssh admin@192.168.1.10" (your password should be set in the User authentication under WBM).
-3. Change to root via "su -" (root password have to be setup <https://github.com/plcnextusa/PLCnext-Guides/blob/master/Appendices/Appendix%204%20How%20to%20create%20a%20root%20user%20in%20SSH.pdf>)
+3. Change to root via "su" The root user need to be setup [root user guide](<https://github.com/plcnextusa/PLCnext-Guides/blob/master/Appendices/Appendix%204%20How%20to%20create%20a%20root%20user%20in%20SSH.pdf>)
    ![](images/rootuser.gif)
 4. Make sure your Internet connection is intact, via command-line ping http://google.com
    ![](images/ping.gif)